Why I might trade my iPhone for a Galaxy S8

 I don't think the placement of the fingerprint scanner is a fatal flaw

 The biggest early knock against the Galaxy S8 is the placement of the fingerprint scanner right next to the camera lens on the back of the phone.
-In her review, my colleague Jessica Dolcourt wrote she had no idea what Samsung was thinking when put it there.
-"Other rear-mounted fingerprint sensors, such as the LG G6 and Google Pixel, are closer to the middle center of the phone's body, well clear of the camera and flash," she said.
-But the phone also features a face unlock option -- though it's admittedly less secure -- as well as an iris scanner, thought that doesn't work seamlessly in every scenario.
+In her review, my colleague Jessica Dolcourt wrote she had no idea what Samsung was thinking when put it there: "Other rear-mounted fingerprint sensors, such as the LG G6 and Google Pixel, are closer to the middle center of the phone's body, well clear of the camera and flash."
+But the phone also features a face unlock option -- though it's admittedly less secure -- as well as an iris scanner, though that doesn't work seamlessly in every scenario.
 But hey, there's even the less fancy PIN or pattern unlock option, which I was always fine with.

 I like having a headphone jack